hwdegroot/hwdegroot.github.io/site/content/documents/resume/index.md

 #### **Release management**

-Very familiar with the processes to manage releases, using containerized pipelines, and orchestrating automated deployments.
+I am very familiar with the processes to manage releases, using containerized pipelines, and orchestrating automated deployments.
 Also, or especially, in regulated environments.

+#### **Risk Management**

+I am very familiar with risk assessment and risk management, especially according to ISO 14971.
+For most of the roles I had I was involved in the risk management processes.
+Especially in my current role, where I am also part of the risk management team, whose responsibility it is to guard the risk manangement processes.

 ### Education
 ------